-One of the most secluded beaches on Grand Cayman, you will find very few footprints here.
+One of the most secluded beaches on Grand Cayman.
+You will find very few footprints here.
 Located on the north side of the island near Rum Point, it is one of the most lavish residential areas.
 The peninsula is lined with waterfront residences and only a handful of commercial businesses.
 Enjoy a refreshing drink at a popular beach bar or some elegant fine dining.
-It’s a beautiful lagoon and great for seashells.
+A beautiful lagoon and great for seashells.

 Located south of George Town, this is a conveniently located beach.
 Smith’s Cove drops off allowing visitors to swim freely while still being close to shore.
 The cove is protected by limestone formations and coral reefs and is good for beginner snorkelers.
 There are public restrooms, picnic benches, and outdoor showers.
 Be sure to check out the nearby gift shops with plenty of local art to choose from.

 West Bay Beach